HackYourFuture/HTML-CSS/Week1/README.md

   	    * A list (ul)
   	    * img
   	    * p
-  	    * Some css properties: margin, padding
+  	    * Some CSS properties: margin, padding
   	    * Make sure that you page looks nice, and that your text is readable
     * upload in a zip
     * BEFORE you hand it in, read the <a href="http://www.w3schools.com/html/html5_syntax.asp" target="_blank">Style guide</a> and check your files (you can also use the <a href="https://validator.w3.org target="_blank">HTML validator </a>).